Dre Campbell Farm

 Eventually, the host dies as the wasps break out of their cocoons and emerge as tiny adult wasps.
 Adult braconid wasps eat pollen and drink nectar, reproduce, and continue the cycle of parasitizing pests.

-The vast variety of Braconidae allows for specific pests to be targeted and parasitized.
-They either live in or on their host, from which the larvae feed and weaken.
+The vast variety of Braconidae enables the targeting and parasitization of specific pests.
+They either live in or on their hosts, from which the larvae feed and weaken.

 Some attack cabbage butterflies; others target wood-boring insects.
 Adults will attack these creatures.
 However, their most beneficial purpose is to produce eggs and larvae to weaken or kill garden pests.